 - Adding them to fresh salads for a tart and tangy twist.

 Cherries contain anthocyanins, which are a powerful natural antioxidant.
 Anthocyanins are pigments that create the red, blue, and orange colors in plant foods.
-They can help reduce the damage from free radicals.
+They can help reduce oxidative stress in the body.
 Tart cherries in particular are known for having very high levels of anthocyanins.
-In fact they rank at position 14 out of 50 in the list of foods with the highest antioxidant content per serving, beating out red wine, dark chocolate, and even blueberries.
+In fact, they rank at position 14 out of 50 in the list of foods with the highest antioxidant content per serving, beating out red wine, dark chocolate, and even blueberries.
 All of these foods are well-known nutritional powerhouses.

 There are over 4,000 known flavonoid antioxidants.
+Flavonoids are phytonutrients (plant chemicals) found in almost all fruits and vegetables, including cherries.
+They are responsible for the vivid colors in fruits and vegetables and they function as antioxidants.
 Science doesn’t currently have a full grasp on how exactly it all works, but researchers do know that anthocyanins never function alone.
 Instead, they work with other flavonoid antioxidants and phytochemicals to become more potent and help the body in various ways.
 For this reason, it’s crucial to avoid a limited diet and instead attempt to incorporate as many types of colorful fruits and vegetables into your meals as you can.

 In Conclusion: Is There Another Way to Enhance Your Antioxidant Levels?